MLH-Fellowship/transcribio/README.md

 ## Key Features

-- Upload a link to a YouTube video or upload an mp4 file
+- Upload a link to a video on the cloud or upload your own video
 - Our app extracts the relevant keywords from the video and provides timestamps for the same
 - Students can search for a particular keyword and jump over to that timestamp in the video instantly